 Younous Drame, affected by the eviction

-While the mayor was making these statements, some people approached the press conference—which was heavily guarded by police—to chant against him.
+While the mayor declared he would not allocate resources to help the occupants of building B9, some people approached the press conference—which was heavily guarded by police—to chant against him.
 It was the last stronghold of a demonstration that had tried to prevent the eviction earlier that morning.
 They were unsuccessful.
-The only tense moment occurred when the Mossos d'Esquadra (Catalan police) cleared the main entrance of the high school, where some residents and some protesters, such as Guanyem councilwoman Dolors Sabater, were gathered.
-The police pushed them aside, as some residents were broadcasting the event live as if it were a football match.
+The only tense moment occurred when the Mossos d'Esquadra (Catalan police) cleared the main entrance of the school, where some residents and some protesters, such as Guanyem councilwoman Dolors Sabater, were gathered.
+The police pushed them back while some neighbors broadcast the scene like a football match.
+A few meters away, a delegation from the Catalan Ombudsman's office was lamenting the City Council's lack of willingness to help the occupants.

 At that very moment, two blocks away, Djily Niang was making coffee and eating a croissant in a bar.
-He explained that he had just finished working on the Camp Nou construction project and that all his luggage was inside the warehouse.
-He arrived from Senegal eight years ago and has been living at the high school for two years.
-"I have a job and I'm going to look for an apartment, but the vast majority will end up on the street," he laments.
-For the moment, the street is the only place many of the occupants of building B9 have.
+He explained that he had just finished working on the Camp Nou construction project and that all his luggage was inside the building.
+She arrived from Senegal eight years ago and has been living at the institute for two.
+"I have a job and I'm going to look for an apartment, but the vast majority will be left on the street," she laments.
+For the moment, it's the only option available to many of the occupants of building B9.
+This situation has generated immediate criticism.
+Caritas Barcelona has called for public administrations at all levels, organizations, and civil society to work together on "prevention" to avoid these situations.
+Cardinal Archbishop Joan Josep Omella has stated that by each going their own way, "we won't get anywhere."
+Amnesty International has already urged Albiol to "protect human rights," and the Third Sector Social Roundtable has also criticized the fact that alternative housing hasn't been offered to the occupants and has considered it "especially serious" that the eviction took place in winter and just the day after heavy rain.